 Range / Habitat

-• Occurs in the Western Atlantic from North Carolina, the Bahamas and the Northern Gulf of Mexico to Brazil, including the West Indies and the Caribbean.
-Can also be found in some of the oceanic islands in the Eastern Atlantic.
+• Occurs in the Atlantic Ocean from North Carolina, the Bahamas and the northern Gulf of Mexico to Brazil, including the West Indies and the Caribbean, to the coast of Africa from Ghana to Gabon, including Ascension and St. Helena Islands.

 Reproduction & Growth